 Enter your email & I'll send it to your inbox.
 Plus, get weekly updates from me!

-These Buckwheat Chocolate Chip Cookies have been a family favorite for a few years.
-If you are wondering if a chocolate chip cookie made with buckwheat flour and oat flour could ever stand next to a classic CCC (chocolate chip cookie), let me tell you: I was wondered the same thing.
-Years back, the first bite I had of this cookie when I first made them completely floored me---these are the best-tasting chocolate chip cookies ever.
-Despite being made with some pretty unusual ingredients, once you try them, you'll be a believer too.
+These Buckwheat Chocolate Chip Cookies have been a family favorite for years.
+If you're wondering whether a cookie made with buckwheat and oat flour can stand up to a classic CCC, trust me—these are some of the best chocolate chip cookies ever.
+Unconventional?
+Yes.
+But once you try them, you'll be a believer too.

-Here is an overview of the ingredients needed for this Buckwheat Chocolate Chip recipe.
-The full recipe is listed below in greater detail.
+Here is a brief overview of the ingredients needed for this recipe, and a note on any substitutes if applicable.
+The full recipe with quantities is listed below this text in the recipe card.
+This recipe is m

 Browned Butter Makes Everything Better